Seven technical reasons why ‘(Real) Unit Labour Costs’ are not a valid macro-indicator of competitiveness

 “This derived indicator compares remuneration (compensation per employee in current prices) and productivity (Gross Domestic Product (GDP) in current prices per employment) to show how the remuneration of employees is related to the productivity of their labor.
 It is the relationship between how much each ‘worker’ is paid and the value he/she produces with her work.
 It’s growth rate is intended to give an impression of the dynamics of the participation of the production factor labour in output value created.
 Please note that the variables used in the numerator (compensation, employees) relate to employed labour only while those in the denominator (GDP, employment) refer to all labour, including self-employed”.

-2) The way growth rates are derived from the RULC is taking time series of ULC and deflating GDP (in the denominator) with the GDP deflator while compensation per employee is not deflated by any deflator(Felip en Kumar, 2011).
+2) Aside from RULC we have NULC, Nominal Unit Labour Costs or nominal wage level divided by real GDP per worker.
+The way growth rates for this hybrid indicator are derived is taking time series of ULC and deflating GDP (in the denominator) with the GDP deflator while compensation per employee is not deflated by any deflator(Felip en Kumar, 2011).
 It is therefore an indicator with a numerator in current prices and a denominator in fixed prices.
 Why does this lead to problems, on the macro-level?

 A) First, it is an indicator which contrary to many statements should increase, considering stated policy goals.
 Imagine a country with (like the Eurozone) an inflation target of 1,8% but which (unlike the Eurozone) does not target consumer price inflation but the GDP deflator (which also includes the prices of individual government consumption, like education, collective government consumption, like street lights, government investments, like roads and private investments, like houses or machinery).
 Such a level of inflation can not be sustained when, in the medium run, wages do not increase with at least the same percentage (in fact: a slightly higher percentage, assuming a stable RULC and some increase of productivity).
 Arithmetically this means that unless the rise of deflated GDP (per employment) is in the medium run larger than the rise of nominal wages (per employee), which in a situation of even 1,8% positive inflation is a sheer impossibility, the ULC is bound to increase .
 Looking at the 2009 value of the increase of the Eurozone ULC shown in the graph it can easily be shown that the 6% increase is the consequence of about 2% increase of nominal wages and a 4% decline in real production per employee (but a lower decrease of nominal production).
 But did this really affect competitivity?
 It was caused by an unexpected decrease of production which affected profitability – but not competitiveness.